Contributor & Owner: Joe Salling:

 Watching and observing peaked my interest in using my hands on machines.
 I started with an old 3 wheeler and a 1970 two stroke Kawasaki 150cc street bike.
 It had a straight pipe right off the header (I don’t know why I am not deaf today).
 When that two stroke motor hit the power-band you really needed to hang on.
-I then re-built another 3 wheeler and then moving onto cars when I hit 16.
+I then re-built another 3 wheeler then moving to cars when I hit 16.

 - Car Audio Sales / Installation: At the age of 14 “shop boy” at a car audio (one of the coolest jobs you could have).
 This was the dawn of the mobile high-fi era.
 Customer Home and Custom Car Hi Fi was a great company to work for, and the owner Jay Moore is and always has been focused on customer satisfaction.
 At that time technology was catching up to auto’s and hi fidelity was getting put into cars.
 Over time, I learned from some of the best minds on proper radio installs, to include wiring for amps, installing speakers etc. The philosophy of Custom Car Hi-Fi was to hide in plain sight aftermarket equipment and present to anyone that it was a factory system.